26-28 St John Street

 The History of its Occupation and Use

-It is believed to have been an inn named The Roebuck until the 1800s becoming a bakery towards the end of the decade.
+According to Land Tax records, in 1803, the owner became Thomas Tomlinson, who was a baker and corn dealer.
+It is from the time of being a bakery that the building became known as the Gingerbread Shop.
 Legend has it that a French PoW from the Napoleonic Wars gave the recipe for gingerbread to the baker.

 You may also be interested in...